mostav02/me_cleaner_wiki/How-does-it-work?.md

 First you should understand that this tool does not reimplement **anything**, it only wipes parts of a basic component of your processor, so keep in mind:
  * Currently `me_cleaner` **DOES NOT** work on platforms with Intel Boot Guard in `verified boot` mode, see [here](https://github.com/corna/me_cleaner/issues/6)
  * Even if this tool has been tested with your system, it does not mean that this modification is safe, so be prepared for a brick!
  * Intel ME doesn't only provide some services (that you may or may not use), but it also does low-level stuff (like silicon workaround, thermal management, fan control...).
-Luckily, no user has reported any side effect so far.
+Luckily, no user has reported any side effect so far (as many of these features aren't used anymore or they are implemented by something else).
  * Often the ME region is not writeable by software: in these cases you need an external programmer to write the modified firmware.

 Even if it sounds dangerous, once you have a valid backup of your ROM and a way to reprogram it (external flasher, dual BIOS...), you should be safe.